 If this is your first time making mashed potatoes in the electric pressure cooker (Instant Pot/Ninja Foodi), prepare to be amazed!

-Maybe it's the rich, creamy texture that makes this vegetable side dish the ultimate comfort food.
+Maybe it's the rich, creamy texture that makes this easy side dish the ultimate comfort food.

 Or maybe it's the way these gluten-free mashed potatoes go so well as a side dish with many different main courses.
 I love these garlicky mashed potatoes as a tasty Thanksgiving side dish with Spatchcock Turkey, or with Air Fryer Paprika Chicken on busy weeknights.